chuakid/EMIYA/README.md

 4. Commit the `cosign.pub` file to the root of your git repository.

-# Community

-- [**bootc discussion forums**](https://github.com/bootc-dev/bootc/discussions) - Nothing in this template is ublue specific, the upstream bootc project has a discussions forum where custom image builders can hang out and ask questions.

 ## Artifacthub

 This template comes with the necessary tooling to index your image on [artifacthub.io](https://artifacthub.io), use the `artifacthub-repo.yml` file at the root to verify yourself as the publisher.
 This is important to you for a few reasons: